Big Buck Hunter: Home releases

 In 2009, an iOS version of Big Buck Hunter Pro was released.
 Following that, an iOS version of Big Buck Safari was released in 2011.

 In 2013, Microsoft Studios released a port of Big Buck Hunter Pro titled Big Buck Hunter Pro Adventure, specifically released under the name Big Buck Hunter for Microsoft Windows via the Microsoft Store, designed for both tablet and home computers running Windows 8.

 GameMill Entertainment released a port of Big Buck HD Wild as Big Buck Hunter Arcade for Microsoft Windows, PlayStation 4, and Xbox One in 2016, and for Nintendo Switch in 2018.

 In 2019, Play Mechanix also announced a partnership with Tastemakers LLC to release an Arcade1Up version of Big Buck Hunter Pro in fall 2020.

-In 2023, Arcade1Up released Big Buck Hunter Pro Deluxe, which included the games Big Buck Hunter Pro, Big Buck Hunter Pro Open Season, Big Buck Safari, and Big Buck Safari Outback.
+In 2023, Arcade1Up released Big Buck Hunter Pro Deluxe, which included the games Hunter Pro, Pro Open Season, Safari, and Safari Outback.